Table of contents

 While multi-channel support is a norm today, 77% of customer teams still use email to build and nurture customer relationships.
 Sending contextual and relevant emails at the right touchpoints in the customer’s journey improves customer retention.

-But sending emails with the appropriate intent at the right time can be a bit tricky.
+But sending emails with the appropriate intent at the right time can be time-consuming.

 In such cases, it is quite helpful to have a few customer success email templates ready to be used.

-In this article, we’ve listed 13 amazing customer success email templates to help you improve your customer experience.
+We’ve listed 17 amazing customer success email templates to help you improve your customer experience.
 But, before we jump into it, let’s first understand the importance of customer success emails.

 Table of Contents